Real-Dev-Squad/website-calendar/README.md

 npm start
 ```

-Now you'll need to pick a host to deploy it to.
+Now you'll need to pick a host to deploy the build/code.

 ### DIY